At WES Since: 2021

 What is the best book you have ever read?

-I have never been a big reader, but when I read Candide (by Voltaire) in high school, I loved the book.
-It was interesting, about travelling, meeting different people, and already discussing about differences and prejudices society has (or had at that time).
-Everything is written with a satirical touch which made it even more enjoyable.
+When I read Candide (by Voltaire) in high school, I loved it.
+It is about traveling, meeting different people, and discussing the differences and prejudices in society.
+Everything is written with a satirical touch, which makes it even more enjoyable.

 Bio: